criticallycode/retraining-xray-classifier/README.md

 ![](C:\jupyter_notebooks\XRay Classification\Figure_4.png)

-​	acc: 70.74%
+​	acc: 73.48%

-We can see that after training it for only two epochs, and despite the perturbations applied to the dataset, performance is already around 70%.
+We can see that after being trained for only a few epochs, and despite the perturbations applied to the dataset, performance is already around 73%.